open-datastudio/datastudio/docs/index.rst

 Key benefits

-  - Login once and authenticate to all open-source components (coming soon)
+  - Login once and use all open-source components
   - All components are running on the Kubernetes
-  - Run on the cloud with few clicks, no complex configuration and setup required.
+  - Run on the cloud with few clicks, works out of the box

 .. toctree::
    :maxdepth: 2

    notebook/index
    data-lake/index
-   data-processing/index
+   computing/index
    machine-learning/index
    business-intelligence/index